piccolo-orm/piccolo_api/docs/source/crud/piccolo_crud.rst

 In some applications it can be practical to get information about the total number of records without invoking a separate call to the `count` endpoint.
-Piccolo will supply this information in the `Content-Range` response header if `add_range_headers` is set to `True`.
+Piccolo API will supply this information in the `Content-Range` response header if `add_range_headers` is set to `True`.
-You can ise the `range_header_plural_name` parameter to configure the "plural name" used in the `Content-Range` response header:
+You can use the `range_header_plural_name` parameter to configure the "plural name" used in the `Content-Range` response header.

+The contents of the `Content-Range` header might look something like this for the "Movie" table: `movie 0-9/100`

 .. code-block:: python